-The law provides criminal penalties for official corruption.
+The law provides criminal penalties for official corruption; however, officials frequently engaged in corrupt practices with impunity.
 While there was a perception, particularly among the political opposition and some media outlets, that the government did not implement the law effectively, there were no new cases or serious allegations of public corruption during the year.

 Corruption: Allegations continued to circulate of instances in prior years of corrupt practices by government officials, but subsequent investigations did not report any findings of corruption.
-The Integrity in Public Life Commission is responsible for combating corruption, while the ombudsman's office, in its capacity as an independent organ with the powers to investigate maladministration, has a role as well.
-The ombudsman's office continued to operate independently and to cooperate with the media and other elements of civil society.
+The Integrity in Public Life Commission is responsible for combating corruption, while the Ombudsman's Office, in its capacity as an independent organ with the powers to investigate maladministration, has a role as well.
+The Ombudsman's Office continued to operate independently and to cooperate with the media and other elements of civil society.